 The primary objective of aviation security is to safeguard passengers, crew, ground personnel and the general public against acts of unlawful interference.
 Aircrew security is a mandatory training requirement which require measures in place to protect passengers cargo and property.
 The course delivers the most upto date training and guidance on the subject and the current situation to aircrews.

 The courses are delivered by UK CAA approved aviation security instructors.
 CFT aviation security courses are fully CAA/ DFT compliant (Department for Transport) and in accordance with the NASP (National Aviation Security Program).
 Corporate Flight Training are a registered CAA aviation security training provider centre number 113.
 Only registered CAA aviation security providers are permitted to deliver aircrew security training.
+CFT have been graded as Outstanding in the recent CAA QAF audit.

 Who is the course for?